lewiguez/manager-README/README.md

 I’m pretty easy to get in touch with, but I do have a preference for communication, in the following order:

 1. **Slack (in-channel)** — I like for the team to use this tool and solve engineering problems in channels as much as possible for others to see and gain context.
 I don’t like private messages for solving engineering problems unless they’re more sensitive.
 2. **Slack DMs** — Something on your mind?
 Do you see conflict and want to make sure I’m aware?
 Got an HR question or heard a rumor you need to talk about?
 Need something _now_?
-PM me.
-I get notifications on my computer and phone and will respond as quick as I can to PMs.
+DM me.
+I get notifications on my computer and phone and will respond as quick as I can to DMs.
 3. **Slack calls** — Got something more complex to talk about?
-Let’s do a quick Slack call in-channel or in-PM.
+Let’s do a quick Slack call in-channel or in-DM.
 I prefer ad-hoc to scheduled for most things.
 My job is interrupt-driven and I’ll do my best to work on your schedule if you’re having a problem.
 4. **Google Hangouts** — If your problem can wait or, it requires multiple people, we should probably schedule it.
 Try to pick a time that works best for you.
 My calendar is accurate and I can usually move things around.
 I’ll tell you if I can’t.
 5. …
 6. **Twitter** — Have things really gone wrong?
 This should be a last resort, but I’m pretty accessible on Twitter (for now at least).
 Feel free to find me at `@beardforhire`.